-- Preheat the oven to 325 degrees F. Line 2 standard muffin tins with 16 paper liners and set aside.
+- Preheat the oven to 325°F. Line a standard muffin pan with 12 paper liners and set aside.

 - In a medium bowl, whisk together the flour, baking powder and salt.

-- In an electric mixer fitted with the paddle attachment, beat the butter and sugar together until pale, light, and fluffy, about 5 minutes.
+- In an electric mixer fitted with the paddle attachment on medium-high speed, beat the butter and sugar together until pale, light, and fluffy, about 5 minutes.

 - Reduce the mixer speed and add the eggs one at at time, mixing thoroughly after each addition.

-- Scrape the sides of the bowl and add the lime zest, lime juice, vanilla extract and tequila.
+- Scrape the sides of the bowl and add the lime juice, tequila, lime zest, and vanilla extract.
 Mix until combined.
-The mixture may start to look curdled at this point, but don’t worry, it will all come back together.
+The mixture may look curdled at this point, but don’t worry, it will all come back together.

-- Add the dry ingredients in three batches, alternating with the buttermilk in two batches.
-Mix only until just incorporated, using a rubber spatula to give it one last mix by hand.
+- Add the dry ingredients in three batches on low speed, alternating with the buttermilk in two batches.
+Mix just until incorporated (don't over-mix).
+Scrape down the sides with a rubber spatula and give it one last mix by hand.

-- Divide the batter between the muffin cups, filling about 2/3 of the way.
-Bake for approximately 25 minutes or until just slightly golden and a toothpick comes out clean, rotating the pans halfway through baking.
+- Divide the batter between the muffin cups.
+Bake for approximately 25 minutes or until just slightly golden and a toothpick comes out clean.

 - Allow cupcakes to cool for 5 to 10 minutes, and then remove to a cooling rack.
 Brush the tops of the cupcakes with the 1 to 2 tablespoons of tequila.
-Set the cupcakes aside to cool completely before frosting them.
+Cool completely before frosting them.